 Exmoor Wildwatch is a project to get as many people as possible involved in learning about, exploring, protecting and recording the wonderful wildlife of Exmoor.
 The more information we have about the plants and animals that live here, the better we can work together to look after them.

-Every year we highlight some species that we are particularly keen on getting more information on, In 2020 these include a range of non-native invasive species, as well as a range of native Exmoor species including brown hare and waxcap fungi.
+Every year we highlight some species that we are particularly keen on getting more information on, In 2020 these included a range of non-native invasive species, as well as a range of native Exmoor species including brown hare and waxcap fungi.
 You can find out more on our 2020 Wildwatch Leaflet.

 To find out more about non native invasive species on Exmoor and what we are doing to control them - visit our Exmoor Non Native Invasive Species (ENNIS) Project.